ten3roberts/recipe.nvim/README.md

 ## Repl and Interactive Programs

-By setting `"interactive": true` the recipe will be launched in a terminal according to `config.term`.
+By setting `"kind": "term"` the recipe will be launched in a terminal according to `config.term`.

 If a running job is executed again, the terminal window will be focused or